Ibrahim Cissé (footballer, born 1999)

-Ibrahim Cissé (born 11 January 1999) is an Ivorian professional footballer who plays as a centre-back for KuPS.
+Ibrahim Cissé (born 11 January 1999) is an Ivorian professional footballer who plays as a centre-back for Finnish club KuPS.

 Career

 On 2 July 2018, joined the academy of OGC Nice.
 He made his professional debut with Nice in a 2–1 Ligue 1 win over Nîmes on 17 August 2019.
 After an unsuccessful loan spell at Portuguese club F.C.
 Famalicão, Cissé joined Ligue 2 club LB Châteauroux on loan on 3 July 2020 for the 2020–21 season.
 On 18 June 2021, he moved on a new loan to Championnat National club Le Mans.

+On 17 March 2023, Cissé signed a two-year contract with KuPS in Finland, with a club option for a third year.
+At the end of the 2024 season, he helped KuPS to win the Finnish Championship title and the 2024 Finnish Cup title, completing club's first-ever double.
+He was also named in the Veikkausliiga Team of the Year.
+On 26 October, his option for the 2025 was exercised.
+On 16 February 2025, Cissé scored his first official goal in his professional career, in a 3–1 away win against SJK Seinäjoki in Finnish League Cup.